rapidsai/rmm/README.md

 We also provide [nightly Conda packages](https://anaconda.org/rapidsai-nightly) built from the HEAD of our latest development branch.

+Note: RMM is supported only on Linux, and with Python versions 3.7 and later.

 Note: The RMM package from Conda requires building with GCC 7 or later.
 Otherwise, your application may fail to build.

 See the [Get RAPIDS version picker](https://rapids.ai/start.html) for more OS and version info.